mythridium/godot_wry/README.md

 ### Build from source

-You can use [just](https://github.com/casey/just) to build the extension and move the binaries to the Godot project folder with the command:
+Use [just](https://github.com/casey/just) to build the extension and move the binaries to the Godot project folder:

 ```sh
 $ just build
 ```

+If you need a more in-depth guide on how to compile the project, check the [Building from source](https://godot-wry.doceazedo.com/contributing/compiling) documentation page.

 ## 📚 Documentation